 4. Hawaii Volcanoes National Park

 Big Island, Hawaii

 Hawaii Volcanoes National Park is the perfect place to see Mother Nature in action.
 The park, located on the southeast coast of Hawaii’s Big Island, is a hotbed of steam vents, craters, calderas, lava tubes and two active volcanoes.
-Manua Loa is the world’s largest volcano, and both Kilauea and Manua Loa are among the most active volcanoes in the world.
+Mauna Loa is the world’s largest volcano, and both Kilauea and Mauna Loa are among the most active volcanoes in the world.
 Take a night drive through the park and you can see the red-orange glow of hot lava oozing out of the earth.

 Volcanoes National Park

 5. Gateway Arch